 One of the first ones a newcomer with limited hardware and money must get is KEYHUT.
 One thing to be aware of is this POS system is best used as a solution to small businesses as the amount of functions is limited but does better than even many paid options.
 It even has some basic employee management, inventory tracking and CRM features.

 Another one some might have hear of is uniCENTA, this system comes with advanced employee management, inventory tracking and CRM features.
-Many paid options don’t possess these and user reviews have been overwhelmingly positive.
 It has an easy to understand interface and easily accessible to most people.
-It is much better than many paid options and I strongly recommend this one.
-You won’t find much in the way of documentation and community support so the user needs to have some experience with technology.

 If you want to build something very specific to your business, you could use jPOS as a great foundation.
 JPOS is based on the Java platform.
 JPOS isn’t so much a POS solution as it is a basis for you to write your own POS solution onto.
 JPOS team offers a paid consultation/customer service option, as well as a paid version of the code that the people behind JPOS maintain 100% for you.